 - Time-bound – The time period for achievement must be within the PI, and therefore all objectives must be scoped appropriately.

-As objectives are finalized during PI planning, Business Owners assign business value to each of the team’s individual objectives in face-to-face conversation with the teams.
+As objectives are finalized during PI planning, Business Owners collaboratively assign business value to each of the team’s individual objectives in a face-to-face conversation.

 Business value is assigned, not calculated, and serves as an input to execution considerations.
 Many of the team’s objectives provide direct and immediate value to the solution.
-Others, such as Enablers, advances in infrastructure, development environments, and quality initiatives, enable the faster creation of future business value.
+Others, such as Enablers (e.g., advances in infrastructure, development environments, and quality initiatives) allow the faster creation of future business value.
 All of these factors must be weighed in the final balance.

 Finalize the Team PI Objectives